victorwelander/victorwelander/README.md

 <p>
   Hi, I'm <a href="https://www.victorwelander.com" target="_blank" rel="nofollow noreferrer">Victor Welander</a>.
-I'm a fullstack developer trying to become a design engineering working with detailed interactions and UI/UX.
+I'm a fullstack developer practicing to become a design engineer working with detailed and animated interactions and UI/UX.
 You can see my work at <a href="https://geist.vercel.app" target="_blank" rel="nofollow noreferrer">Geist</a>
 </p>

 #### Frameworks and Technologies I use.